Depression Treatment: Your Options

 Tricyclic antidepressants (TCAs) are an older type of depression medication.
 They mainly affect levels of norepinephrine and serotonin.
 They are effective, but because they can have more side effects than other drugs, doctors typically don’t prescribe them first.

 MAOIs (monoamine oxidase inhibitors) are also an older type of antidepressant.
 They tend to work best in people who don’t get relief from other depression drugs.
 If you take one, you must avoid certain foods like cheese and aged meats, and certain medications (like decongestants or some cough syrups or prescription painkillers) that can have a dangerous interaction with MAOIs.
 For this reason, doctors usually don’t prescribe these drugs first.
 Examples:

-Doctors sometimes prescribe other medications such as stimulants and anti-anxiety drugs to use in conjunction with an antidepressant.
-This is especially likely if the patient has a co-existing mental or physical disorder.
-However, neither anti-anxiety medications nor stimulants are effective against depression when taken alone.
+Doctors sometimes prescribe other medications, such as stimulants and anti-anxiety drugs, as well as an antidepressant.
+This is especially likely for people who have another mental or physical condition.
+But anti-anxiety medications or stimulants don’t treat depression on their own.

 For in-depth information, see WebMD's Psychotherapy for Depression.

 Exercise to Curb Depression

 You already know that working out is good for your heart, muscles, and bones.
 Research shows that it’s also an effective treatment for mild depression.
 In one review of studies on the topic, experts concluded that it works as well as medicine or psychotherapy.